Panthers start fast and finish strong, topping Golden Knights 4-2 in Cup rematch

 The Panthers came out flying, taking 15 of the game's first 16 shots.
 Add in those shot attempts that missed the net or were blocked in the first 15 minutes of play, and Florida had 29 of the game's first 30 tries to get a puck on goal.

+“We're grinding and trying to get pucks to the net,” Verhaeghe said.
+“We're getting really good chances.
+Some of them aren't going in but it was nice to see a couple go in finally and hopefully we can continue that.”

-And there were clearly memories of what happened last June, particularly the hit from Vegas' Keegan Kolesar that left Tkachuk with a fractured sternum.
-Kolesar fought Florida's Ryan Lomberg midway through the first period Saturday; the fight lasted exactly one punch, with Lomberg landing the first and only blow before Kolesar hit the ice.
+And there were clearly memories of what happened last June, including the hit from Vegas' Keegan Kolesar that left Tkachuk with a fractured sternum and out of the series.
+Kolesar fought Florida's Ryan Lomberg midway through the first period Saturday; the fight lasted exactly one punch, with Lomberg landing the first and only blow before Kolesar wound up on the ice.

+Kolesar seemed shaky at the time, but eventually had an assist on the second Vegas goal Saturday.

+“He gave me the chance to kind of even the score.
+Obviously, he's a pretty tough customer,” Lomberg said.

 Verhaeghe's goal from the high slot just 17 seconds into a power play put Florida on top for good, and Reinhart provided the insurance tally about 2 minutes later — with Tkachuk helping by perfectly screening Patera on the play.